Contact us

 dencentralized identity in DeFI

-Civic is a well-established DID platform offering secure identity verification for individuals and businesses.
+Civic is a decentralized identity platform focused on reusable identity verification for individuals and businesses.

 2. Healthcare & Patient Data — World ID